-The Kapiti Coast uses an optional 'wheely bin' approach which avoids most hygiene issues however for visual amenity purposes rubbish storage and collection facilities should be located in a manner that will not degrade the amenity of the streetscape or the view of the development from the street.
-Dedicated service and rubbish storage areas should be provided on-site and softly screened from any surrounding residential areas (for example by trellis or planting rather than solid walls).
-Adequate storage facilities should be provided for communal rubbish (including recycling) collection facilities.
-These facilities should be screened from public view and easily accessed by rubbish collectors.
+The Kapiti Coast uses an optional 'wheely bin' approach hich avoids most hygiene issues however for visual am nity urooles rubbish storage and collection facilities should by the cate in a manner that will not degrade the amenity of the seel one or the view of the development from the street.
+Fidicate I service and rubbish storage areas should be provided ones and softly screened from any surrounding residentic area for example by trellis or planting rather than solid vills).
+As qually storage facilities should be provided for communal bibbs (including recycling) collection facilities.
+These acilities hours a screened from public view and easily accessed and public view.

-The simplest way of achieving this is to provide an additional 'car parking space' (screened) near the street that can be used as the communal collection point.
+The simplest way of achieving sto provide an additional 'car parking space' (screened) near the street that can be used as the communal collection point.